 World Social Work Day is a celebration that aims to highlight the achievements of social work, to raise the visibility of social services for the future of societies, and to defend social justice and human rights.
-It is a celebration that has become a highpoint in the social work calendar with social workers all over the world celebrating and promoting the contributions of the profession to individuals, families, communities and wider society.
+Every year, World Social Work Day is celebrated the third Tuesday of March, it is a celebration that has become a highpoint in the social work calendar with social workers all over the world celebrating and promoting the contributions of the profession to individuals, families, communities and wider society.

 The first World Social Work Day was celebrated in 2007 under the theme “Social Work -Making a World of Difference”.
 The initiative of celebrating Word Social Work Day was approved by the member organizations of the International Federation of Social Workers (IFSW) at the General Meeting in Adelaide, 2004.
 The current date was agreed in the General Meeting in Brazil, 2008 and to be in place to 2020.
 However, we must look at the beginning of the1980s to find the origins of this world celebration.